Sycholic/extDB3/README.md

 # extDB3
-I have created this repository as an archive to download extDB3, since the repository was closed by bitbucket https://bitbucket.org/torndeco/extdb3/.
+This repository is an archive to download extDB3, since the repository was closed by bitbucket https://bitbucket.org/torndeco/extdb3/.

 A x64 version for Linux is now available!

 Released a new version for Windows that changes small things in the library.

-Fork: This fork will look into making this made properly and not doing some dodgy method of compiling.
-Let alone why use yet another... different memory handler
+EDIT: This fork will look into making this build properly and not doing some dodgy method of compiling.
+Let alone why use yet another... different memory handler.
-      Bringing this back to use the default and maybe useable by any of the included arma 3 memory handlers why use the same one your server is running on?
+      Attempting to make this use the default dll and maybe any of the included arma 3 memory handlers.
+Why NOT use the same one your server is running on?
-      (this never made any sense to me moment seen this...)
+      This never made any sense to moment seen this... even if this is loaded as a mod should you not be using the same memory handler as the program you running inside/called from?

 # Description
 extDB3 is an Arma3 Addon for connecting to Databases (currently only MariaDB/MySQL).